Information for Newcomers

 The majority of newcomers leave their books at home, since all scholars are permitted access to the Institute's Library, and also have access to our interlibrary loan system.
 You will be invited (via your MPIWG email account) to attend the official library introduction, held on the first Thursday of each month, in order to sign up to the full library privileges and make the best use of the resources.
 Once you have accepted a place at the Institute, you can also email the library to request interlibrary loans in advance of your arrival.

 Yes!
 You and all family members traveling with you will need adequate health insurance for the duration of your stay in Germany.
 Health insurance must cover medical treatment for acute illness and accidents in Germany, as well as return travel to your home country should this be medically necessary.
 Read more on the Health Insurance page.

 We recommend that you plan childcare or schooling in advance of your arrival in Berlin—read here for information on babysitters, kindergarten, and schools.
 Upon arrival in Germany you can also apply for child benefit.
 At the Institute you will also have access to playrooms, and nearby playgrounds.
 Some recommendations on schools in Berlin can be found here.

-The Institute also has an Equal Opportunities policy in place with an emphasis on working and parenting, with two Gender Equality Officers responsible for maintaining the policy and advising scholars.
+The Institute also has an Equal Opportunities policy in place with an emphasis on working and parenting, with a Gender Equality Officer and her deputies responsible for maintaining the policy and advising scholars.